Darim7/FinancialMusketeers/README.md

 docker compose up -d
 ```

-### If you don't have docker installed you should install docker first
+### If you don't have docker installed you should install docker first :whale:
 ```
 ./setup-docker.sh
 ```